SD-Suman/old-website/_posts/2022-06-22-Logistic-Map.md

-[Here](https://www.magesblog.com/post/2012-03-17-logistic-map-feigenbaum-diagram/) are some more places where you can find out more about the Logistic Map equation.
+[Here](https://www.magesblog.com/post/2012-03-17-logistic-map-feigenbaum-diagram/) is another place where you can find out more about the Logistic Map equation.